 1 lemon, juiced

-1 knob ginger (about 1-inch long) (alter, as needed, depending on spice preference!)
+1 knob ginger (about 1-inch long) (adjust according to preferred spiciness)

 1 tbsp. raw, unpasteurized honey

 2 tsp. turmeric powder